ascend4/ascend4/models/refinery.md

 volume, converted to m³—not a measured gas volume at specified pressure and temperature.
 Unit checking does not supply the missing thermophysical basis.

+## Physical basis of the blending equations

+The density constraint is physically consistent **under the additive-volume approximation**.
+Here `w` is a component's volume flow, not its mass fraction.
+For a liquid blend, mass conservation gives mass flow = Σ ρᵢQᵢ.
+If its volume flow is Q = Σ Qᵢ, its density is ρblend = Σ ρᵢQᵢ / Q. Thus the requirement ρblend ≤ ρmax becomes Σ ρᵢQᵢ ≤ ρmax Q: exactly `density_limit`.

+This assumes densities and volumes at the same reference temperature and pressure, and neglects volume contraction or expansion on mixing.
+It is not an exact mixture-property model. `bb` supplies the additive-volume balance;
+its nonnegative flows also make the cross-multiplied limit valid at zero production, where a blend density would otherwise be undefined.

+Sulfur concentration follows the same mass-per-volume accounting.
+A sulfur mass-fraction limit would instead constrain sulfur mass flow relative to total blend mass flow.
+Octane and vapour pressure are different: their linear blend rules are empirical approximations, not conservation laws or vapour-liquid equilibrium calculations.
+The process yield matrices likewise represent a planning model, not complete reaction, elemental or energy balances.
+Short comments beside the ASCEND equations explain these distinctions.

 ## ASCEND structure and source fidelity

 `refinery_problem` holds the common data and equations.
 The concrete models